mennylevinski/scan-net/CONTRIBUTING.md

-# Contributing to Net Scanner Network Scanner
+# Contributing to Net Scanner

 Thank you for your interest in contributing to **Net Scanner**, Contributions of all kinds are welcome, code, documentation, testing, ideas, and feedback.